NA Session Commences - UrduPoint

 NA Session Commences

-ISLAMABAD, (UrduPoint / Pakistan Point News - 14th Sep, 2024) The National Assembly session began on Saturday at 03:30 PM with the recitation of the Holy Quran, followed by Naat and the National Anthem.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 16th Sep, 2024) The National Assembly session began on Monday with the recitation of the Holy Quran, followed by Naat and the National Anthem.

+Speaker National Assembly Sardar Ayaz Sadiq chaired the session.
+The House is likely to discuss introduction of bill and motion of thanks.

 Recent Stories